 9 Top-notch Benefits of Truffle

 Truffle can be eaten either raw or cooked.
-It is a powerful ingredient for cooking, garnishing and flavouring several dishes such as egusi melon soup, vegetable soup and salad.
+It is a powerful ingredient for cooking, garnishing and flavoring several dishes such as egusi melon soup, soup, salad.
 It can also be blended and used as a soup thickener.

-The volatile compounds that are responsible for truffle's flavour are; isoamyl alcohol, 3-methylbutyraldehyde, 2-methylbutyraldehyde, 2-methyl-1-butanol and traces of sulfur compounds.
+The volatile compounds that are responsible for the flavour of truffle are; isoamyl alcohol, 3-methylbutyraldehyde, 2-methylbutyraldehyde, 2-methyl-1-butanol and traces of sulfur compounds.

 Medicinal Uses of Black Truffle